Tokyo Metropolis | A Global City Where Tradition and Innovation Intersect

-As the political, economic, and cultural heart of Japan, Tokyo draws people and information from around the world, constantly evolving and reshaping itself every day.
+As the political, economic, and cultural center of the nation, Tokyo draws people and information from both within Japan and abroad, continuing to evolve and transform on a daily basis.

 - Shinjuku Ward